namitjagtiani/terraform-azure-private-endpoint-udr-nsg-preview/README.md

 password = "P@$$w0rd1234!"

 ```

-Replace the "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" values with the relevant information based on your subscription.

 Replace the `username` and `password` values with a value of your choosing.

 ### 4. Initialize the Terraform Code